Master Heart Rhythms in ECG: A Step-by-Step Interpretation Guide

 Understand the Basics of ECG Rhythm Interpretation

 • P Wave: This wave represents atrial depolarization, marking the electrical activation of the atria.
-Recognizing this wave is essential, as abnormalities in the P signal can indicate atrial enlargement or other conditions.
+Recognizing this wave is essential, as abnormalities in the P wave signal can indicate atrial enlargement or other conditions.

 The central node represents the overall topic of ECG interpretation, while the branches show the key components of the ECG trace.
 Each wave's significance is detailed in the sub-branches, helping you understand their roles in heart rhythm analysis.